Split Payments Marketplace

 • Easy scaling of submerchant operations across providers.

 This design ensures flexibility, transparency, and full traceability throughout the onboarding lifecycle.
-The /recipients endpoint is used to create and manage each submerchant profile, and to trigger the corresponding provider-specific onboarding workflows.
+The /recipients endpoint is used to create and manage each submerchant profile and to trigger the corresponding provider-specific onboarding workflows.

 Onboarding flows

-2. Upload of legal or financial documentation.
+2. Uploading legal or financial documentation.

-3. KYC/KYB validation steps.
+3. Completing KYC/KYB validation steps.

 StatusDescription